 - Estimation of lease term as discussed above, this reflects consideration of extension options on a lease by lease basis. - Determination of the appropriate rate to discount the lease payments GMCU has used its incremental borrowing rate, as the rate implicit in the leases is not known.
-GMCU's assessed incremental borrowing rate as at 1 July 2019 on adoption was 7.56%.
 This was determined based on consideration of reference rates for commercial lending, lease term and a lease specific adjustment considering the 'secured borrowing' element of the leases.